vrikodar/P4ck3t/P4ck3t.md

  - all the hosts in the network are on a different collision Domain
  - However its still the same Broadcast Domain

+## Switch

+ - processing is done using ASICs (Application integrated Circuits)
+ - no degradation in performance between two devices
+ - can move traffic at wire speed
+ - supports more ports than Bridges